-Can RFID help reduce food waste?
+Can RFID help to reduce food waste?

-Food waste is a huge global problem, one third of what is produced is lost, which is enough to feed the world's hungry four times over1.
-And whilst the global population is expected to grow by around 10% in the next ten years, the food waste mountain is expected to increase by 33% in the same time frame2.
-There are two other significant ecological problems caused by this waste: firstly the food itself has a massive carbon footprint; and secondly most food is packaged in plastic, at an average of 22g per kg3.
+Food waste is a huge global problem, one third of what is produced is lost, which is enough to feed the world’s hungry four times over.
+And whilst the global population is expected to grow by around 10% in the next ten years, the food waste mountain is expected to increase by 33% in the same time frame.
+There are two other significant ecological problems caused by this waste: firstly the food itself has a massive carbon footprint; and secondly most food is packaged in plastic, at an average of 22g per kg.
 Which means that if we can reduce food waste we can also have a significant impact on plastic waste.

 There is a strong desire for change and technology offers a number of interesting ways we can tackle the complex problems involved.
-Until recently the cost of traditional electronics has been a barrier, but with the introduction of PragmatIC's ultra-low cost integrated circuits, we can now afford to add intelligence into everyday objects, and significantly reduce food waste.
+Until recently the cost of traditional electronics has been a barrier, but with the introduction of Pragmatic’s ultra-low cost integrated circuits, we can now afford to add intelligence into everyday objects, and significantly reduce food waste.